stoyan-stoyanov/llmflows/docs/user_guide/Creating LLM Flows.md

     output_key="heavy_metal_lyrics",
 )
 ```
+In order to create a flowstep we have to provide the required parameters for the `FlowStep` class which include:

+- name (must be unique)
+- the LLM to be used within the flow
+- the prompt template to be used when calling the LLM
+- output_key (must be unique) which is treated as a prompt variable for other flowsteps

+!!! question

+    Q: What if I don't want to provide a prompt template?
+In many cases I can simply provide a string instead.
+    A: Makes sense!
+In this scenario feel free to provide a prompt template without any variables.

 Once we have the FlowStep definitions we can connect the flowsteps in the order we want
 ```python
 title_flowstep.connect(lyrics_flowstep)
 lyrics_flowstep.connect(heavy_metal_flowstep)
 ```

+Finally we can create the flow and run it.
+To create the `Flow` object we need to provide the first `FlowStep` and to run it
-Finally we can create the Flow and run it by using the `execute()` method and providing any required initial inputs.
+we have to use the `execute()` method and provide any required initial inputs.

 ```python
 songwriting_flow = Flow(title_flowstep)
 result = songwriting_flow.execute(topic="love", verbose=True)  # provide initial inputs for the flow
 ```

+This is it!

-Although, this might seem to some like a lot of extra abstractions for basically the same functionality, if we start inspecting the results
+Although, this might initially seem like a lot of extra abstractions to achieve the same functionality as in the previous examples, if we start inspecting the results
 we will start seeing some advantages of using Flows and FlowSteps.

 After running all FlowSteps, the Flow will return detailed results for the execution of each individual FlowStep:
 ```python
 print(result)